ZukAi-MCP/frontend-review-mcp/README.md

 ## Taking Screenshots

 You can use any MCP server to take screenshots.
-I've been using [https://github.com/AgentDeskAI/browser-tools-mcp](https://github.com/AgentDeskAI/browser-tools-mcp) which has a `takeScreenshot` tool, among other useful tools for frontend development.

 ## AI Instructions

 You can include the following instructions in your AI's prompt to make it take screenshots and review the edit: